 Rain garden - Gowrie

-A new rain garden on the southern edge of the Gowrie Playing Fields will be the 20th infrastructure project to be built as part of ACT Healthy Waterways and the seventh in the Lake Tuggeranong catchment.
+Situated on the southern edge of the Gowrie Playing Fields, this rain garden is the 20th infrastructure project to be built as part of ACT Healthy Waterways and the seventh in the Lake Tuggeranong catchment.
+Construction will be completed by the end of June 2019.

-With a total treatable area of 3000 square metres, the rain garden will be split into six cells.
-Water will be diverted to it from an existing stormwater pipe, south of the Castleton Crescent underpass.
+With a total treatable area of 3000 square metres, the rain garden is split into a number of cells.
+Water is diverted to it from an existing stormwater pipe, south of the Castleton Crescent underpass.

 The treated water then returns to the stormwater system flowing into Tuggeranong Creek further downstream which, in turn, flows into Isabella Pond and Lake Tuggeranong.

-Some trees will have to be removed ahead of construction.
-However, Casuarina cunninghamiana and Eucalyptus rubidia (to suit the existing trees on the site) will be planted at the end of construction.
+Some trees were removed prior to construction however, Casuarina cunninghamiana and Eucalyptus rubidia (to suit the existing trees on the site) have been planted on site.

 During the final design phase, some changes were made to the original concept designs to accommodate services, community feedback and maximise water quality benefits.